Shivayetii/python/python/mongoDB/notes/README.md

                 IP:container-port-number

-            * If we want to deploy our MongoDB is our custom network firt we need to create custom network
+            * If we want to deploy our MongoDB is our custom network firt we need to create custom network.

-              * By using below command we can create or custom net-work
+              * By using below command we can create or custom net-work.

                 docker network create <Network_Name>

-        2. Create Docker Container and run that container in custom network
+        2. Create Docker Container and run that container in custom network.

            docker run --name <containername> --net <Network_Name> -p 27017:27017 mongo

-          * logstash default port number is 27017
+          * MongoDB default port number is 27017.

-             We can access the logstash UI Access using localhost:27017 or VM_IP:27017
+             We can access the MongoDB UI Access using localhost:27017 or VM_IP:27017

 SECTION 3:
 ---------

     # Deploying MongoDBusing Kubernetes

-      * when ever we want to deploy  any pod in kubernetes we have to create namesapce we can deploy pods
+      * when ever we want to deploy  any pod in kubernetes we have to create namesapce we can deploy pods.

         deafult namesoace also in our case our logstash pod is deploy in specific name-sapce, so we are create

-        name-sapce
+        name-sapce.

-        * By using below command we can create specific namespace
+        * By using below command we can create specific namespace.

           kubectl create namespace <namespace_name>

         1. Deployment Spec

-           * By using below we can create Deployment yml file for MongoDB
+           * By using below we can create Deployment yml file for MongoDB.

               vi deployment.yml

-           * By using below command to deploy MongoDB specified namespace
+           * By using below command to deploy MongoDB specified namespace.

               kubectl apply -f deployment.yml -n <Namespace-Name>